 Passwords can be guessed or stolen.
 Adding a second authentication factor means that password theft alone isn’t enough to access an account.
 Multi-factor authentication is valuable for privileged accounts and for remote access.

-The most common forms of Multi-factor Authentication (MFA) are typically Two-factor, or 2FA and include the like of sending a code by SMS or email.
+The most common forms of Multi-Factor Authentication (MFA) are typically Two-Factor, or 2FA and include the likes of sending a code by SMS or email – a seperate communications channel that helps authenticate Identity.
 Other methods, such as a dedicated application or a hardware dongle, are more secure, though they may be less convenient.
 Security questions such as “What is your mother’s maiden name?” are not sufficient, since the answers are often easy to guess or discover.
-Marrying together one or more additional security measures of this type provides an exponentially greater level of protection, without necessarily having to leverage biometric verification.
+Marrying together one or more additional security measures of this type provides an exponentially greater level of protection, without necessarily having to leverage advanced and complex technologies such as Biometric verification.

 Operating System Patching

-Applying security patches to the operating system goes along with patching applications.
-If anything, keeping the OS patched is more important, since exploiting a system vulnerability could give an intruder access to everything on the machine.
+Applying Security patches to the Operating System goes along with patching applications.
+If anything, keeping the OS patched is more important, since exploiting a system-level vulnerability could give an intruder access to everything on the machine, and connected/associated machines.

 Most major operating systems allow automatic updating.
 Administrators need to verify occasionally that updates are actually happening.
-A configuration error could stop them without being noticed, and indeed this issue has been the catalyst for breaches historically.
+A configuration error could stop them without being noticed, and indeed this issue has been known to be the catalyst for breaches historically.

 ACSC’s advice is to use the latest version of the operating system, but this isn’t always necessary, nor even practical.
 What is important is to use a version which is still supported by the vendor.
-If it is approaching end of support, it should be replaced well before the last moment, so that any problems caused by the upgrade can be smoothed out.
+If it is approaching end of support, it should be replaced well before the last moment, so that any problems caused by an upgrade can be remedied.

 Recovering Data and Systems